The Riemann and Lebesgue Integrals in Simple Terms

 However, the Riemann integral has limitations.
 It is well-suited for functions that are continuous or have a limited number of discontinuities.
 If a function exhibits highly irregular behavior or has discontinuities at many points, the Riemann sum may fail to converge, making it impossible to integrate the function using this method.
 This difficulty arises because the Riemann approach focuses on partitioning the domain (x-axis).
 When the function's behavior is highly erratic within an interval, the approximation by rectangles does not accurately capture the area under the curve.

 In contrast, the Lebesgue integral takes a different approach by partitioning the range (y-axis) of the function.
 Instead of focusing on intervals of the domain, the Lebesgue method focuses on the values the function takes and considers the "size" of the set of inputs (x-values) corresponding to each value in the range.
 The process of Lebesgue integration begins by dividing the range of the function, which consists of the y-values that f(x) assumes, into smaller intervals.
 The next step involves finding the set of all x-values that correspond to each y-value or y-interval.
 This set is known as the pre-image of the y-value.
-The integral is then calculated by summing the products of each y-value and the "measure" (or size) of its corresponding set of x-values.
-This sum is represented as ∫ y dμ(E_y), where μ(E_y) is the measure of the set of x-values that map to the y-value.
+The integral is then calculated by summing the products of each y-value and the "measure" (or size) of its corresponding set of x-values:

 The Lebesgue integral offers several advantages over the Riemann integral.
 It is more flexible and can handle functions with many discontinuities.
 By focusing on the function's values rather than its behavior over intervals, the Lebesgue integral is able to integrate "jumpy" or irregular functions that would be problematic for the Riemann approach.
 This makes the Lebesgue integral particularly powerful for dealing with complex functions often encountered in finance.

-To compare these two integrals, consider the indicator function I_S(x), which is defined as taking the value 1 if x is in a specified set S, and 0 otherwise.
-If S is the set of rational numbers within [0, 1], then I_S(x) is 1 for rational x and 0 for irrational x.
+To compare these two integrals, consider the indicator function \(I_S(x)\), which is defined as taking the value 1 if \(x\) is in a specified set \(S\), and 0 otherwise.
+If \(S\) is the set of rational numbers within [0, 1], then \(I_S(x)\) is 1 for rational \(x\) and 0 for irrational \(x\).
 This poses a challenge for the Riemann integral because rational and irrational numbers are densely packed in any interval [a, b].
 Each sub-interval contains both rational and irrational numbers, so the function does not have consistent behavior within any sub-interval.
 As a result, the approximation by rectangles is ineffective, and the Riemann integral fails.

 In finance, asset prices often display "jumpy" behavior rather than smooth curves.
 Stock prices, options, and other financial instruments can experience sudden movements due to market news or economic events, making their behavior resemble complex functions rather than continuous ones.
 The Riemann integral aligns with traditional financial models like Black-Scholes, which assume that prices move continuously and smoothly.
 However, real-world data frequently shows sharp changes and discontinuities in prices, requiring a more flexible approach to integration.
 The Lebesgue-style integration is well-suited for such situations.

-A key example of this is the Jump Diffusion Model in finance, which incorporates both continuous movements and sudden jumps in asset prices.
-The model can be expressed as dS_t = μ S_t dt + σ S_t dW_t + J_t, where S_t is the asset price at time t, μ is the expected return (drift), σ is volatility, W_t is standard Brownian motion representing smooth random movements, and J_t is a term accounting for sudden jumps.
+where \(S_t\) is the asset price at time \(t\), \(\mu\) is the expected return (drift), \(\sigma\) is volatility, \(W_t\) is standard Brownian motion representing smooth random movements, and \(J_t\) is a term accounting for sudden jumps.
 The Lebesgue integral effectively integrates these more complex processes, allowing for the modeling of both continuous and discontinuous movements in prices.

 In risk management, this flexibility has significant implications.
 Accurately pricing derivatives and other financial instruments requires understanding extreme movements or "tail events" such as market crashes.
 By using techniques inspired by the Lebesgue approach, financial models can better capture these risk factors and reflect a broader spectrum of market behaviors.